 What do you think about it?

-It can be used in case of dynamic SQL effectively without the need to calculate the number of columns involved and handling the constant dynamically:
+It can be used in the case of dynamic SQL effectively without the need to calculate the number of columns involved and handling the constant dynamically:

 DECLARE @Stmt NVARCHAR(MAX) DECLARE @ColList NVARCHAR(MAX) SELECT @ColList = STRING_AGG('([' + [c].[name] + '])', ',' ) WITHIN GROUP (ORDER BY [c].[name]) FROM [sys].[tables] [t] INNER JOIN [sys].[columns] [c] ON [c].[object_id] = [t].[object_id] INNER JOIN [sys].[schemas] [s] ON [s].[schema_id] = [t].[schema_id] WHERE [s].[name] = 'dbo' AND [t].[name] = 'SampleTable' AND c.[name] <> 'RowId' SET @Stmt = 'SELECT [RowId],' + CHAR(13) + '( SELECT AVG(col) ' + CHAR(13) + ' FROM ( VALUES ' + @ColList + ' ) [val](col) ) AS [AVG]' + CHAR(13) + 'FROM [dbo].[SampleTable]' PRINT @Stmt EXECUTE(@Stmt) GO

-The VALUES() limitation of maximum 1000 rows used at once is overridden there because VALUES() is used in a subquery.
+The VALUES() limitation of maximum of 1000 rows used at once is overridden there because VALUES() is used in a subquery.
 You can read more about this problem in this post.